wingify/readme-central/reference/API/campaigns/get-the-campaigns-of-an-account.md

 ---
-title: Get all campaigns in an account / sub-account
+title: Get all campaigns in a workspace
 excerpt: ''
 api:
   file: api.json